newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

     <div class="usa-alert__body">
         <h3 class="usa-alert__heading">Pro Tip</h3>
         <p class="usa-alert__text">
             End your interview 5 minutes early and ask your interviewee if there is anything else they’d like to tell you or that you should know.
-Often the best insights come during these last five minutes when the interview is “over” and your respondent relaxes and lets their truest thoughts and feelings spill out.
+Often the best insights come during these last five minutes when the interview is "over" and your respondent relaxes and lets their truest thoughts and feelings spill out.
         </p>
     </div>
 </div>